Partner Campaign | The History of Mass Incarceration | NACDL's Work | Additional Resources on Mass Incarceration | Social Media Toolkit

 - Safeguarding Privacy.
 With the rapid advancement of technology, the ability for law enforcement to track and surveil people’s actions, as well as to collect vast troves of data, has never been easier.
 This rapidly increases the need for protection against unwarranted surveillance and searches.
 Law enforcement can use tools such as predictive policing and facial recognition which have been known to disproportionately target communities of color and other marginalized communities.
 The surveillance state in the digital age drastically increases arrests and incarceration (and increases the rate of false arrests and incarceration).
 NACDL’s Fourth Amendment Center seeks to ensure that the Fourth Amendment remains a vibrant protection against encroachments on the privacy of the individual through litigation and public advocacy, offering direct assistance to defense lawyers handling cases involving new surveillance tools, technologies, and tactics.

 - Fighting for the Right to Trial.
 Prosecutors are some of the most important players in the criminal legal system because of their role in deciding whom to charge, what to charge, recommend length of sentence, and more.
 Prosecutors can coerce guilty pleas from people accused of crimes by threatening mandatory minimums and other extreme punishments if they exercise their Constitutional right to take their case to trial.
 This type of prosecutorial discretion and overreach threatens and intimidates individuals to confess guilt rather than challenge the government’s case against them.
 This feeds what has been referred to as the trial penalty: the substantial difference between the sentence offered in a plea offer before trial versus the sentence an individual receives after trial.
 Today, more than 97 percent of criminal cases reach a resolution through a plea agreement.
 The proliferation of convictions secured through plea agreements, a consequence of the trial penalty, fuels mass incarceration, disproportionately impacting communities of color.
 For example, a study of misdemeanor cases in New York City found that the odds of receiving a plea offer that included incarceration were nearly 70 percent greater for Black people than white people.
 Another study in New York found that, in the plea negotiation state, Black individuals were significantly less likely than their white counterparts to receive offers of reduced charges and more likely to receive sentence offers involving prison time.
-NACDL is a leader in fighting the trial penalty.
+NACDL is a leader in fighting the trial penalty and joined with twenty-four national organizations, impacted people, community leaders, organizers, and legal reform leaders to create the End the Trial Penalty Coalition to end the coercive elements of plea bargaining to restore fundamental constitutional rights, including the right to a jury trial.

 - Taking a Second Look at Sentencing.
 One of the key underlying causes of mass incarceration in the United States is the dramatic increase in the length of prison terms over the past several decades, despite the fact that research continues to find that lengthy sentences have no impact on recidivism rates.
 Mandatory minimum sentencing laws force judges to hand down unnecessarily long prison terms, without regard for the specific offense or the individual.
 Such sentencing laws disproportionately impact communities of color and have contributed greatly to the explosive increase in the U.S. prison population during the past three decades.
 With growing bipartisan consensus of the detrimental consequences of lengthy and harsh sentences, NACDL supports measures to repeal such policies.
 One way NACDL has supported this is through creating model “Second Look” Sentencing legislation.
 The NACDL model legislation provides a vehicle that legislatures can use to safely reduce the number of individuals serving excessive, counter-productive sentences by permitting individuals to petition for resentencing after serving a specified period of time in prison.
 This type of legislation creates opportunities for judges to reevaluate the proportionality of an individual’s sentence compared to other similarly situated individuals and to assess whether the sentence is still appropriate given changed laws and norms.
 It also allows individuals to demonstrate that they have changed and can safely return to their communities and provide for their families.